Prerequisites

 Configure webhooks:

-Dodo Payments supports two types of payment links for integrating payments into your website:
+Dodo Payments supports two types of payment links for integrating payments into your website:- Static Payment Links: Instantly shareable URLs for quick, no-code payment collection.

 Construct your payment link